stelligent/config-lint/README.md

 ...
 ```

-* notin - Not in list of values
+* not-in - Not in list of values

 * present - Attribute is present